nabeelxy/skill-blocklist/README.md

 # OpenClaw Skills Blocklist

 A community-maintained blocklist of malicious and high-risk AI agent skills for OpenClaw, TinyClaw, Nanobot, and other Claude-based personal AI agents.

+The current detections are based on an agentic scanner (Based on Gemini 2.5 and Claude Opus 4.6), but the community is welcomed to submit their own findings.

 ## Overview